FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Checkmate=Appears in the box of a game if you end a game by checkmate.

-Stalemate=Appears in the box of a game if you end a game by stalemate.
-If you don't know what this is, see http://www.chessvariants.org/d.chess/matefaq.html
+Stalemate=If you don't know what this rule is, see http://www.chessvariants.org/d.chess/matefaq.html.
+Appears in the box of a game if you end a game by stalemate.
+Please use the official term used by your country's or locale's chess federation or club.

 White=The alt text (what you see when you hover the mouse over) of the White King button in the "Create a game" menu.